 To ensure compliance with this plan, there will be training on the provisions of this Workplace Violence Prevention Plan (WVPP) for all employees.
 This training includes initial training, annual training, and retraining when the plan updated or when an employee performance warrants it.
-University policy requires that full-time and part-time faculty and staff, and contingents, complete the training within 30 days of their date of hire and annually thereafter.
 Employees who fail to comply with this plan will be disciplined following existing University policies and may result in disciplinary action up to and including termination.
 The University will continue to adhere to the provisions of all applicable collective bargaining agreements with respect to disciplinary matters.